365businessdev/docs/docs/en-us/365-business-banking/bank-payment-vop.md

 <div class="alert alert-notice">
     <i class="fa-duotone fa-solid fa-lightbulb fa-xl"></i>
     <strong>Good to know</strong>
-    Recipient verification (VOP) is intended to protect against fraud and increase the security of processing SEPA transfers.<br>
+    Recipient verification (VoP) is intended to protect against fraud and increase the security of processing SEPA transfers.<br>
     Please make changes to the Account Holder field only if you are sure the differing name is correct and used regularly.
 </div>